 Mobile banking in France

 Banking providers in France are now a mixture of high street banks, international institutions and internet banks.
-Many of the big name banks now offer digital services that can be accessed through internet browsers or banking apps, as well as traditional services offered at branches.
+Many of the big name banks now offer digital services, as well as traditional services offered at branches.
 This reflects the increase in online and mobile banking in France.
 According to Eurostat figures, 63% of the French population currently use internet banking, above the EU average of 54%.
 Mobile banking is also on the rise, with 47% of French smartphone users favouring their mobiles over computers when it comes to banking services.